 This 1996 novella makes for a curious little book.
 The hardcover’s title is lettered on the dust jacket in a shiny purple foil blackletter typeface, and the narrative is pointedly labelled “A Gothic Tale” on the title page.
-Barry Moser’s cover and inside illustrations—stark black-and-white engravings—hark back to a nineteenth-century style.
-Given this packaging, all postmodern pastiche with a nudge-and-a-wink from the shiny purple decoration, one would not necessarily expect such grim subject matter as the protracted molestation of an eleven-year-old girl by her seminarian cousin, and yet that is what First Love is about.
+Barry Moser’s cover and inside illustrations—stark black-and-white engravings—hark back to a 19th-century style.
+Given this packaging, postmodern pastiche with a nudge-and-a-wink from the shiny purple decoration, one would not necessarily expect such grim subject matter as the protracted molestation of an 11-year-old girl by her seminarian cousin, and yet that is what First Love is about.

 In the novella, our narrator, young Josie, has been taken by her absconding mother to live with her great-great-aunt in a decaying old house in upstate New York.
-There, neglected by her aged aunt and abandoned by her mother (who is out working and looking for a new man), Josie falls victim to the predations of her cousin, Jared, Jr., on leave—for his mental health—from the Presbyterian seminary where he is studying.
+There, neglected by her aged aunt and abandoned by her mother (who is out working and looking for a new man), Josie falls victim to the predations of her cousin, Jared, Jr., on leave—for his mental health—from the Presbyterian seminary where studies.
 Though its title is largely ironic, First Love does suggest that her cousin’s sexual trespasses are a partially-desired opening to the adult world of feeling for Josie.
 I am aware that this does not meet present political standards for the representation of such subject matter; I am only reporting on what I believe Oates to be communicating in the tale, as in this passage, also reprinted on the back cover, whose mingled fear and desire, given in fragmentary clauses, characterize the novella’s prose style as a whole:

 Shutting my eyes sometimes to the point of dizziness, vertigo.
 To the point of an almost unbearable excitation and dread.
 And I see him, my cousin, Jared, Jr., so many years later.
 I see him as an upright flame, a figure and not a person.
 If I try to summon back his face, the sound of his voice, and the sensation in my stomach like a key turning in a lock when he touched me, I lose everything.